Lennon Meets the Onos & the Yasudas

 Tho’ they come from the ends of the earth!

-John and Yoko visited Japan together to meet her parents in 1971, and later for a big family reunion that John organized so that Yoko’s family could meet their baby son Sean in 1977.
+John and Yoko visited Japan together to meet her parents in 1971, and years later for a big family reunion that John organized so that Yoko’s family could meet their baby son Sean.
 They spent the last four summers of John’s life in Karuizawa (in Nagano prefecture) one hour from Tokyo by train.
 In the cool and comfortable atmosphere of Karuizawa at a 3,000-foot altitude, they rode bicycles and enjoyed quiet time and privacy.
 Their time in Japan was peaceful and serene.
 John was in heaven.
 He compared the temples of Japan to the village greens of England.

 From mystical to magical